cocacola-lab/ChatIE/readme.md

 ![result](result.jpeg)

 ## Tools
-We provide two IE extractio tools based on ChatIE and GPT-3.5.
+We provide two IE tools based on ChatIE and GPT-3.5.
 You can see in:
 - [ChatIETool](https://github.com/cocacola-lab/ChatIETool)
 - [GPT4IE](https://github.com/cocacola-lab/GPT4IE)